 Hummus is so easy to make.
 First of all, peel and chop your garlic, toss it in your blender (for the smoothest hummus) or food processor, and pulse.

 Then just toss in your chickpeas, either canned or home-cooked (see my Braised Chickpeas or Instant Pot Chickpeas) but give them a rinse if they’re canned.
 Then add in a spoonful of tahini, juice of a lemon, and blend it up with the spices.
-Add a little water (or some of the cooking liquid) to get to just the right smooth consistency.
+Add a little water (or some of the cooking liquid if you cooked your own chickpeas) to get to just the right smooth consistency.

-When finished, place in a bowl, give it a swirl, and drizzle in a touch of olive oil, a sprinkle of spice, and a bit of parsley.
+When finished, place it in a bowl, give it a swirl, and drizzle, just a touch of olive oil, a sprinkle of spice, and a bit of parsley.

 For Smoother Hummus: